Anmol17Agarwal/Book_Hub/README.md

 # Book_Hub
 The Book has been taught and developed by Internshala Trainings in its Android App Development Training program.
+This project was made during lockdown as my summer internship project.
 This app uses Kotlin to build its functionality.
 The concepts covered this app constitutes of:

 ## Concept
 - Layouts using XML